crate/crate-sample-apps/SPEC.md

 Returns HTTP status `201` if the image was successfully created/uploaded.

+The ``url`` points to the URL at which to retrieve the image via this REST API.
+It is recommended to only include the path in that url.

 Returns HTTP status `409` (Conflict) if a blob with the same digest already exists.

 ### `GET /images`